 Providence Montessori Middle School

-Providence Montessori Middle School opened in the fall of 2014 in a historic building on West Fourth Street in Lexington, KY.
+Providence Montessori Middle School opened in the fall of 2014 in a historic building at 519 West Fourth Street in Lexington, KY.
 The middle school resides on what is affectionately called the Erdkinder Campus.

 Maria Montessori called adolescents “Erdkinder” or “Land-Children” in recognition of the importance of the natural world and real work in this environment for this age group.
 The Erdkinder level (ages 12-18) continues the work of the elementary, but focuses on understanding human interdependency with the natural world.
 Adolescents begin to merge the history of the universe, the cultures of man and governments with skills currently acquired through academic pursuits and work on the land.
 Students have greater opportunity for hands-on environmental work, technology, and commerce.
 They are more independent and self-motivated as they develop life skills for an emerging society.